Internal radiotherapy (brachytherapy) for prostate cancer

 - Blood in the urine and semen

 - A feeling of constipation due to swelling of the prostate

-- Feeling that you need to open your bowels more often
+- A feeling that you need to open your bowels more often than usual

 This treatment can have side effects that last for longer than a few weeks.
 For most men, these symptoms settle gradually, but for some they are permanent.
 Possible permanent side effects include the following

 Unfortunately, your doctor can't tell before your treatment whether these permanent side effects are likely to happen to you.
 Permanent side effects seem to be less common with brachytherapy than with other prostate cancer treatments.